Calvin-Kuo/calvinkuo/src/data/about.md

 - I could juggle a soccer ball (or football for everyone outside the US) 100+ times without the ball hitting the ground.
 - I have a Fear of Missing Out --better known as FOMO.
 Consequently, I always "go for it" so I do not have regrets later.

-# I dream of...
+# I Dream Of...

-- making a profound impact on people's lives through technology.
+- Making a profound impact on people's lives through technology.
-- flying a plane (and having passengers who trust me as a pilot).
+- Earning my CPL and flying a plane (and having passengers who trust me as a pilot).
-- always finding inspiration from new connections.
+- Always finding inspiration from new connections.
-- enabling a brighter future for those around me.
+- Creating a brighter future for those around me.
-- continuously learning to expand my horizons.
+- Continuously learning to expand my horizons.
-- becoming a United Airlines Million Miler (I know... it is ludicrous).
+- Becoming a United Airlines Million Miler (I know... this is stupid).

 # People Who Inspire Me